Grand Ridge Road: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Leongatha-Yarragon Road from Leongatha North via Hallston and Allambee to Yarragon, and Warragul-Leongatha Road from Ellinbank via Seaview to Hallston, were declared Main Roads, on 10 November 1913; Boolarra-Welshpool Road from Boolarra via Wonyip to Welshpool, Jeeralang West Road from Wonyip via Grand Ridge, Jeeralang and Hazelwood to Morwell, Balook-Traralgon Road from Devon North via Balook to Traralgon, and Carrajung-Gormandale Road from Yarram via Calrossie and Balook to Carrajung, were declared Main Roads on 1 December 1913.

-The passing of the Developmental Roads Act of 1918 through the Parliament of Victoria provided for the declaration of Developmental Roads, roads which would serve to develop any area of land by providing access to a railway station for primary producers.
+The passing of the Developmental Roads Act 1918 through the Parliament of Victoria provided for the declaration of Developmental Roads, roads which would serve to develop any area of land by providing access to a railway station for primary producers.
 Boolarra South-Mirboo Road was declared a Developmental Road on 11 April 1919, and The Ridge Road, from the intersection with Jeeralang West Road north of Grand Ridge to the intersection with Yarram-Balook Road west of Balook, was declared a Developmental Road on 2 July 1919.